CasperDev/vz-dis-dos/doc/source/Chapter1/thefloppydisk.rst

 You can also use double-density floppy disks (SSDD).
-These have been tested a little more thoroughly, are a bit more expensive, but are not absolutely necessary for the recording process used with the LASER DD20.
+These have been tested a little more thoroughly, are a bit more expensive, but are not absolutely necessary for the recording process used with the **LASER DD20**.

 If you look closely at such a "single-sided" diskette, you will notice that both sides are coated and that the oval opening for the head is also present on both sides of the case.

-| This means that in principle you can write to both sides of the disk.
+This means that in principle you can write to both sides of the disk.

-However, the LASER DD20 drive is only equipped with one read/write head.
+However, the **LASER DD20** drive is equipped with only one read/write head.
 So you had to turn the disk to bring it to the other side.
-If you do this and now try to write something on this side, you will get the message "?DISK WRITE PROTECTED".
+If you do this and now try to write something on this side, you will get the message :ref:`?DISK WRITE PROTECTED <Error Messages>`.
 This is due to the lack of a write protect notch on the other side of the case.
 Remember that a floppy disk is write-protected when you tape over the write-protect notch.

-No write-protect notch” obviously has the same effect.
+"No write-protect notch” obviously has the same effect.

 In order to be able to use the second side, only a second write protection notch is required, which you can easily attach to the case with a hole punch.
 Use another